ryanmallory/azure-network-protocols/README.md

 <img src="https://i.imgur.com/EKxk84b.jpg" height="75%" width="75%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 With Wireshark now installed, I opened the application and filtered for ICMP (Internet Control Message Protocol) traffic (green bar near the top of the screen) and opened Command Prompt.
-Because the Ping command uses ICMP, I continuously pinged VM2's private IP address, which was 10.0.0.5.
+In order to send ICMP traffic over the network, I continuously pinged VM2's private IP address, which was 10.0.0.5.
 You can see that Wireshark displays information for each ping request (VM1 to VM2) and reply (VM2 to VM1).
 </p>
 <br />